mordbite/mbt_taxi/README.md

 **Taxameter**

-- Active Label zeigt manchmal den falschen state
+- Active Label shows wrong state
-	- Nur Visuell: resposibility rewrite notwendig - in planung
+	- Visual only: will be fixed during the upcoming responsibility rewrite.

-- Distanz Tracking bleibt in seltenen Fällen bei 0 stecken
+- Distance Tracking sometimes stuck at 0
-	- Nur Visuell, Payout wird extern berechnet.
+	- Visual only: payout is calculated serverside
-	- Quick-Fix: Tour abbrechen, neu annehmen - sonst relog
+	- Quick-Fix: cancel ans reclaim tour - maybe relog if persistent

 ## Roadmap